-- Yes Capture those who are prescribed to a lipid-lowering medication on a regular schedule and are presumed to be at a therapeutic level 24 hours preceding entry into the OR.
-Do Not Include a one-time dose. - No Patient did not receive a lipid lowering medication within 24 hours preceding entry into the OR. - Contraindicated Documented evidence of contraindication: If a contraindication is documented explicitly as excluded for medical reasons, or is evidenced clearly within the medical record (notation of a medication allergy prior to arrival) by physician, Nurse Practitioner, Anesthesia, Physician Assistant, or Pharmacist - Unknown Conflicting information in the medical record and/or with the patient/family or no information is available.
+- Yes Update March 2021 Capture those who are prescribed to take medications on a regular schedule and are presumed to be at a therapeutic level, patients who receive a lipid-lowering medication within 24 hours prior to entry into the OR.
+Do Not Include a one-time dose. - No Patient did not receive a lipid lowering medication within 24 hours preceding entry into the OR. - Contraindicated Documented evidence of contraindication: If a contraindication is documented explicitly as excluded for medical reasons, or is evidenced clearly within the medical record (notation of a medication allergy prior to arrival) by physician, Nurse Practitioner, Anesthesia, Physician Assistant, or